reinator/tutorial_metabarcoding/_pages/miss-assembly.md

 ---

-Ok, so you have learned a lot of things today about Hi-C scaffolding, polishing and genome curation.
+Ok, so you have learned a lot of things yesterday about Hi-C scaffolding, polishing and (a bit on) genome curation.
 I want to show you a very likely example of a miss-assembly that we can identify in the Hi-C HeatMap.

 The name of the guy you are going to be working with is *Eristalis pertinax* (who am I?
 Check me online and get a picture of me).
 In the folder `~/Share/Data/Eristalis_pertinax` you are going to find:

-- salsa_scaffolds.hic - ths is the Hi-C HeatMap you are going to load to JuiceBox
+- salsa_scaffolds.hic - ths is the Hi-C HeatMap you are going to load on JuiceBox
-- scaffold_1.fa       - this is the fasta sequence for scaffold_1 that we are going to look at IGV
+- scaffold_1.fa       - this is the fasta sequence for scaffold_1 that you are going to look at in IGV
 - scaffold_1.fa.fai   - This is the index of scaffold_1
 - scaffold_1.bam      - This is the bam file of scaffold_1, it contains information of PacBio reads mapped back to it
 - scaffold_1.bai     - This is the bam index for the file above

 I want you to download all those files to your local machine.

-Notice that you don't have the multifasta file that represents the complete genome that you will look in the HeatMap, but I can give you the statistics for it:
+Notice that you don't have the multifasta file that represents the complete genome that you will be looking in JuiceBox, but I can give you the statistics for it:

 ```console
 scaff/out.break.salsa/scaffolds_FINAL.fasta